LaurenceA/agent/README.md

 * Internet search, especially for documentation.
   - Google search / Bing API.
   - Use 4o-mini to convert website?
 Or a library like Mozilla's readability
+* Swappable OpenAI and Anthropic prompts.
-* Tool to display file in context.
+* Report file diffs.
 * Read from interactive terminals using 4o-mini.

 ## Finetuning: